ynlamy/check_snmp_printer/README.txt

 check_snmp_printer is written in Bash and is distributed under the GPLv2 license.
 This plugin have been created by Yoann LAMY.

-Usage: ./check_snmp_printer -H xxx.xxx.xxx.xxx -C public -t consummable -o black -w 85 -c 90
+Usage: ./check_snmp_printer -H xxx.xxx.xxx.xxx -C public -t consumable -o black -w 85 -c 90

 -H ADDRESS
 Name or IP address of host (default: 127.0.0.1)